ElectricToyCo/ld35/docs/Ludum Dare 35.md

 11:51 AM Designing the big one: The Player Conversation Interface

 2:04 PM.
 3 hours before I have an appointment.
 Big decision time.

+4:47 PM.
+Alas.
+It's getting close, but I have a meeting that will last a couple of hours.
+Looks like I'm falling back to the Jam.